-The City of Greenville resolved 225 total rezoning requests between 2004 and July 2009.
-Out of those 227 requests, the City Council approved 209 requests (92 percent), denied 9 requests (4 percent), and 9 requests were withdrawn (4 percent).
 The relatively low percentage of denials is a reflection of the community's longstanding and ongoing efforts to plan proactively for new development, while merging the City's zoning code with its Future Land Use Plan.
 It also indicates that the City Council, the Planning and Zoning Commission, planning staff, and other parties involved in the planning process are doing an effective job of communicating to developers and land owners the City's zoning, planning, and development goals and regulations.

-Location of Rezoning Requests Since 2004
+Location of Rezoning Requests Since 2004 (Through August 2009)